-For adults over 60 and individuals of any age with a permanent disability.
+For adults 62 and older, plus individuals of any age with a permanent disability.
 Takes place the second Friday in June from 9:00 to noon with free lunch provided.
 Poles and bait provided.
 A fishing license is not required to participate.
 NO catch and release – all caught fish are cleaned and bagged for convenience.

 Friends Group Information